 - 1/2 tsp baking soda

-- Starches include: potato starch, sweet rice flour, tapioca flour, arrowroot flour and cornstarch
+- Gluten-free starches include potato starch, sweet rice flour, tapioca flour, arrowroot flour, and cornstarch.

 - For the flour, use your favorite GF flour.
 I like whole-grain oat or buckwheat flour since they’re full of flavor.

 - I typically don’t bake or cook with sugar.
 However, a little bit of sugar helps to balance the sourness of these pancakes.